gnina/phinder/README.md

 ## Phinding

-To phind pharmacophores navigate to the Pharmacophore Workplace and run the Phinder.py file inside your receptor directory.
-Phinder.py will automatically dock and generate a single pharmacophore feature file (GeneratedPharma.json) in the output directory that was specified within the receptor directory you created for you receptor of interest.
+To phind pharmacophores use the Phinder.py file on your receptor of choice.
+All you have to do is specify the locations of the receptor, ligand, and output directory.
+Phinder.py will automatically dock and generate all pharmacophore features in a single file (GeneratedPharma.json) in the output directory that was specified.
 To run phinder use the following command:

 ```bash
 ## From Phinder Home Directory